2021 Outreach Grant Recipients

 Galveston Meals on Wheels: Funds will be used to cover the food expense for prepared meals being delivered by volunteers to individuals who are unable to prepare meals for themselves due to illness and/or aging. http://gimow.org/. https://www.facebook.com/GalvestonIslandMealsOnWheels/

-NAMI (National Alliance on Mental Illness): Funds will be used for their “Family2Family” program, providing mental health education and support.
-This program will specifically reach out to families in the Galveston schools, Moody Early Childhood Center, Family Service Center, and other faith-based groups.
+NAMI (National Alliance on Mental Illness): Funds will be used to continue providing mental health education and support to various communities on Galveston Island.

 Galveston Urban Ministries: Money will fund the “Getting Ahead in a Just Getting By World” workshop, which assists participants in getting out of poverty.
 This six-month course incentives participants to attend and learn key skills in the areas of finance, emotions, mental health, language, social support, physical health, spiritual health, integrity, trust, motivation, persistence, and relationships/role models.